yagopv/portfolio/_posts/2013-12-01-stradivarius-web.markdown

 I was working in the creation of the first responsive website at Stradivarius.
 We created a nice UX and the bases for future developments with Inditex.

 #### What I learned?
-This was my first serious professional experience with a responsive web.
+This was my first complex experience with a responsive web.
 I could strengthen my knowledge about responsive design.

 #### Tech & Features